 Externally the house has been altered from a hip-to-gable roof allowing the new roof plane to be manipulated to insert a striking angular, ‘inverted’ rear dormer.
 With the added vertical elevation our intention was to direct views away from the busy main road running parallel to the plot and by pulling the rear panoramic dormer face inward create the feeling of a protective overhanging roof.
 The directed positioning of the sliding cavity window to the rear takes full advantage of the open vista stretching across the front lawns of both the adjacent College and Town Hall.

 To continue the angular design aesthetic internally the existing stair has been removed to allow for the formation of a double height stairwell into which we have inserted a raw-black folded staircase finished in ‘highly compressed paper’ with the laminations of the birch ply substructure left exposed at the edges to accentuate the construction and create a material aesthetic running vertical linking the ground floor to the new loft space.

-With planning consent achieved under permitted development, the external material palette is relatively restrained consisting of natural slate, fibre cement, aluminium rainwater goods, oak and black aluminium framed windows throughout.
+With planning consent achieved under permitted development, the external material palette is a restrained consisting of natural slate, fibre cement, aluminium rainwater goods, oak and black aluminium windows throughout.

 Phase Two is now complete with extensive modifications to the front facade, removing the full width of the ground floor fenestration to create a more spacious and pleasant approach to the property.
 The front windows and door are being replaced with Oak framed units and both existing and new brickwork painted white to unify and create a datum across the width of the property.
 By pulling back the front door to its original position, addressing level changes and installing a new slate paved garden with rendered planters will create a more defined and striking arrival.